Minnesota State Football earns the chance at revenge playing Wayne State Saturday who are one of two teams that beat MSU this season.

 “It all started with motivation.
 Everyone counted us out and all of a sudden we were winning a championship,” Hoffner said.
 “Five weeks ago nobody even thought of that.”

-Hoffner gave the team extra motivation to win the conference by telling them they had the potential to choose his haircut. .
-Post-win last Saturday with MSU winning the conference, the team left Hoffner’s head half bald leaving it long in the back.
+Hoffner gave the team extra motivation to win the conference by telling them they had the potential to choose his haircut.
+After the conference championship win the team left Hoffner’s head half bald leaving it long in the back.
 The team calls it a “skullet.”

 “I would have my hair today if I didn’t talk to them.
 I told them if we win a conference championship, they can have my hair and do whatever they choose to it.”